microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 + **Q:** _What Element does Azure API for FHIR automatically search against when you assign a value to the_ `name` _parameter in a_ `Patient` _search?_

-__Note:__ Azure API for FHIR supports _almost_ all Resource-specific search parameters defined by the FHIR specification.
+__Note:__ Azure API for FHIR supports most Resource-specific search parameters defined by the FHIR specification.
 The Resource-specific search parameters that are not supported are listed here: [FHIR R4 Unsupported Search Parameters](https://github.com/microsoft/fhir-server/blob/main/src/Microsoft.Health.Fhir.Core/Data/R4/unsupported-search-parameters.json).

 ## Step 2 - Perform Composite Searches